zhangyuc/splash/api.md

 reduceSharedVariable(*func*) | Reduce all shared variable sets by function `func`.
 The function takes two SharedVariableSet objects as input and returns a single SharedVariableSet object as output. syncSharedVariable() | Synchronize the shared variable across all partitions.
 This operation often follows the execution of the above four operations.
-If the shared variables is manually changed but not synchronized, the change may not actually take effect. getSharedVariable() | Return the set of shared variables in the first partition. getAllSharedVariable() | Return the set of shared variables in all partitions. setProcessFunction(*func*) | Set the data processing function.
+If the shared variables is manually changed but not synchronized, the change may not actually take effect. getSharedVariable() | Return the set of shared variables in the first partition. getAllSharedVariables() | Return the set of shared variables in all partitions. setProcessFunction(*func*) | Set the data processing function.
 The function `func` takes an arbitrary element, the weight of the element and the associated local/shared variables.
 It performs update on the local/shared variables. setLossFunction(*func*) | Set a loss function for the stochastic algorithm.
 The function `func` takes an element and the associated local/shared variables.
 It returns the loss incurred by this element.
 Setting a loss function for the algorithm is optional, but a reasonable loss function may help Splash choosing a better degree of parallelism. run(*spc*) | Use the data processing function to process the dataset. `spc` is a `SplashConf` object.
 It specifies the hyper-parameters that the system needs.